Neela Rasgotra: Season 15

 Neela has had a difficult time dealing with Andrew Wade, a young surgical intern who she feels is too passive to be a successful surgeon.
 When a surgical patient implies she is having rectal bleeding, Andrew is too intimidated to get the information to Neela, and the patient later bleeds to death.
 Andrew blames himself and Neela is critical of him for not telling her the earlier information.
-She later tells Dr. Dubenko she does not want to work with Andrew anymore, and Andrew gets transferred to a less-important surgical rotation.
+She later tells Dr. Dubenko she doesn't want to work with Andrew anymore, and Andrew gets transferred to a less-important surgical rotation.
 Neela then gets mad at Andrew because she's getting sued by the dead patient's family after Andrew confessed his mistake to them.
-However, Neela later works with Andrew on a complicated procedure that saves a patient's eye, and when she is grudging about having to teach Andrew, Dr. Dubenko angrily tells her that if that is her attitude then she needs to pack her stuff up and leave County.
+But Neela later works with Andrew on a complicated procedure that saves a patient's eye, and when she is grudging about having to teach Andrew, Dr. Dubenko angrily tells her that if that's her attitude then she needs to pack her stuff up and leave County.
 Chastened, Neela later tells Andrew he did a great job and that she understands his motives in talking to the patient's family.
 The lawsuit is later dropped and Neela reconciles herself to having a work-only relationship with the close-knit group of interns.

-Later in "Dream Runner" she has a chance to catch up with her old colleague Dr. Elizabeth Corday during an attending interview and became involved romantically with Simon Brenner after he returned from Australia.
-However, in the episode "Love is a Battlefield," Brenner is again shown coming home from Australia, signaling to the audience that Neela's involvement with Brenner in the previous episode was just part of the re-occurring dream she was having throughout the show.
+Later in Season 15 in "Dream Runner" she has a chance to catch with her old colleague Dr. Elizabeth Corday during an attending interview and became involved romantically with Simon Brenner after he returned from Australia.
+However, in the episode 'Love is a Battlefield,' Brenner is again shown coming home from Australia, signaling to the audience that Neela's involvement with Brenner in the previous episode was just part of the re-occurring dream she was having throughout the show.

-In "Love is a Battlefield," Neela is seen skillfully avoiding Simon Brenner, brushing him off in obvious awkwardness, due to her dreams of him in the prior episode, as he tells her that he called her the second he got back in from Australia to go out to dinner and catch up, even telling her that he had a gift for her.
+In “Love is a Battlefield,” Neela is seen skillfully avoiding Simon Brenner, brushing him off in obvious awkwardness, due to her dreams of him in the prior episode, as he tells her that he called her the second he got back in from Australia to go out to dinner and catch up, even telling her that he had a gift for her.
 At the end of the episode, she runs away from him, only to have him catch up to her on the busy sidewalk.
 She admits to him that she likes him and she wants to be with him, and then telling him that he can "gloat now" – throwing back to his speech in episode "Parental Guidance" where he says that "he predicted it."
 He smiles and kisses her, saying that he'd 'rather do something else,' obviously showing the beginning of their relationship.